FactorPrism®

 Technical Excellence

-FactorPrism®'s algorithms excel at this type of analysis because they separate overlapping effects (the 25% decline in housing complaints was invisible in aggregate data), identify pure signals (the 2014 pothole spike was isolated from general street trends), and detect anomalies in patterns (the mild winter 2016 water system spike stood out against historical patterns).
+FactorPrism®'s algorithms excel at this type of analysis because they separate overlapping effects (the 25% decline in housing complaints was invisible in aggregate data), isolate localized causes (the 2014 pothole surge was distinct from general street trends), and capture movement over time — humps, waves, and give-backs — so an unusually mild winter 2016 shows up as a distinct movement rather than being averaged away.

 What This Means for Your Business